 The maximum playing field shall be rectangular, 60-70 yards max in length and 35-45 yards in width.
-An 8-meter arc and restraining line are not required for this level of play.
+A restraining line is not required for this level of play.
 Note: Flat disc cones may be used to designate the playing area if field lining is an issue.

-GOAL CIRCLE
+GOAL CREASE

-The goal circle marked with flat disc cones.
+The goal crease marked with flat disc cones.
 A goal line marking is not required.
-A pop-up goal circle is also permissible.
+A pop-up goal crease is also permissible.